keboola/developers-docs/extend/registration/index.md

 manually or use an [automated script](/extend/registration/deployment/#step-2-----add-deploy-script) to do it.

 We also support the DockerHub and Quay.io registries, both public and private.
-However, we recommend that you use AWS ECR unless you require DockerHub or Quay for some reason (e.g., you require that the image is public).
+However, we recommend that you use AWS ECR unless you require DockerHub or Quay for some reason (e.g., you want the image to be public).
 The main benefit of our AWS ECR is its reliability, as Quay.io and DockerHub are more prone to outages and are beyond our control.

 ### Generic Extractor